First, the good news: content marketing works!

 - You’ll be using staff that intuitively know the industry, understand your client base and their needs/motivations, etc.

-- You’re already paying staff salaries, so you won’t have to think about allocating a separate budget for an outside firm.
+- You’re already paying staff salaries, so you won’t have to consider allocating a separate budget for an outside firm.

 - There should be a level of buy-in as the writer is a part of your company and should be invested in the work they produce.